wmeints/azuremeetup-machinelearning/challenge-3/README.md

 dataset seem to correlate to the price of a home.
 This means we can build a model for it.

+It's good news for your real estate agency.
+It means they get a solution that can actually help set a better price for homes.

 In this challenge you're going to build a model based on the findings in the previous challenge.
 Don't worry if you coulnd't quite finish the previous challenge.
 In this challenge I will include all the necessary details so you